 Medical assistants work under the supervision of a nurse, doctor or other healthcare provider.
 They are typically responsible for tasks like taking vital signs, administering medication, drawing blood, scheduling, billing, assisting with minor surgical procedures and performing laboratory tests.
 During a patient’s visit, they are often the first and last contact a patient has with the staff.

 Medical assistants could work in a variety of healthcare settings, including hospitals, clinics, physician offices and nursing homes.

-Demand for medical assistants is expected to grow by 14% though 2024.1 With an aging population which continues to increase, the demand for skilled workers in the healthcare industry will also rise.
+According to the Bureau of Labor Statistics, Medical Assistants in the United States are expected to increase by 23% between 2018 and 2028.1 With an aging population which continues to increase, the demand for skilled workers in the healthcare industry will also rise.
 Rockford Career College can prepare you to join this exciting and in-demand field.

 1onetonline.org/link/summary/31-9092.00, retrieved 4/14/2020